ccaccioppo/Building-Intuition-for-DNS/README.md

 <img src="https://i.imgur.com/K7BQDEu.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-To ensure that the new IP address from the updated A-record is reflected, use the command ipconfig /flushdns to clear the DNS cache.
-After this, the new IP address will be shown when you use ipconfig /displaydns.
+To make sure the updated A-record reflects the new IP address, run ipconfig /flushdns to clear the DNS cache.
+Once that’s done, you can check if the change took effect by using ipconfig /displaydns.
 </p>
 <br />